 - The 40 Books That Saved My Life

-Since I launched my top-10 rated podcast back in 2014, it has more than 200,000 listeners and has gotten more than 12 million downloads.
+Since I launched my top-10 rated podcast back in 2014, it has millions of listeners and has gotten more than 40 million downloads.

 I’ve talked to authors, artists, rappers, billionaires, drug dealers, astronauts—all who forged their own paths, found financial freedom, and harnessed the power to create meaningful and fulfilling lives.